Hillary Clinton 2016 presidential campaign: African-American community

 Clinton enjoyed the overwhelming support of African American voters in the Democratic primary elections.
-Overall, 77 percent of black Democratic primary voters supported Clinton.
-Clinton performed especially well among black women voters.
-There was a very large age gap among black voters, with the majority of younger black voters (under age 30) favoring Sanders but the overwhelming majority of older black voters favoring Clinton.
+Overall, 77 percent of Black Democratic primary voters supported Clinton.
+Clinton performed especially well among Black women voters.
+There was a very large age gap among Black voters, with the majority of younger Black voters (under age 30) favoring Sanders but the overwhelming majority of older Black voters favoring Clinton.

-In general election polling, Clinton has continued to enjoy an overwhelming advantage among black voters.
-Nationwide polling in the summer months of 2016 showed Clinton with the support of between 83% and 91% of black voters.
-A key aim of the Clinton campaign was to ensure high voter turnout for African American voters; with President Obama making a personal appeal to black citizens to cast a ballot in the election.
-Younger black voters have been of particular concern to the Clinton campaign, because this demographic is more skeptical of Clinton than their elders.
+In general election polling, Clinton continued to enjoy an overwhelming advantage among Black voters.
+Nationwide polling in the summer months of 2016 showed Clinton with the support of between 83% and 91% of Black voters.
+A key aim of the Clinton campaign was to ensure high voter turnout for African American voters; with President Barack Obama making a personal appeal to Black citizens to cast a ballot in the election.
+Younger Black voters were of particular concern to the Clinton campaign, because this demographic was more skeptical of Clinton than their elders.

 Clinton has advocated criminal justice reform as well as support for African-American youth.
 However, critics have brought up her quote as First Lady regarding the Violent Crime Control and Law Enforcement Act, in which she described young, impoverished black children who had to turn to crime: "They are often the kinds of kids that are called 'super-predators.'
 No conscience, no empathy.
 We can talk about why they ended up that way, but first we have to bring them to heel."
 These remarks were used by Bernie Sanders and Donald Trump to imply racism on Clinton's behalf.